 - the Purrfect Gate Extension – this kit extends the width of the gate to 60 inches wide.

-And, I’ll mention that you should also check out the cat fence and gates at DeerBusters.com.
-Deer Busters offers a similar cat fence using the same fencing materials, but the 2 differences I’ve noticed by just reading the info and looking at the photos is the arches are not hinged and the gates are constructed a little differently.
-Master Gardening also has corner reinforcement kits and, although you don’t want your kitty enclosure to include the driveway for obvious safety reasons, you might occasionally need a larger access to the cat enclosure for whatever reason so I want to include that Master Gardening offers 2 types of driveway access gates in various sizes on their deer fencing pages; the driveway access gates are not “cat proof” (but could probably be made cat proof with a little effort and a few extra bucks).
+And, I’ll mention that you should also check out the Kitty Corral cat fence and gates at Master Gardening.
+They offer a similar cat fence using the same fencing materials, but the 2 differences I’ve noticed by just reading the info and looking at the photos is the arches are not hinged and the gates are constructed a little differently.
+Master Gardening also has corner reinforcement kits and, although you don’t want your kitty enclosure to include the driveway for obvious safety reasons, you might occasionally need a larger access to the cat enclosure for whatever reason so I want to include that Master Gardening offers 2 types of driveway access gates in various sizes on their deer fencing pages; the driveway access gates are not “cat proof” but could easily be cat proofed for a few extra bucks.